gossi/oophp/README.md

 1) Classes as function collections

 Using classes to collect functions basically isn't a good idea and never a good practice.
-However, I see one good reason to do so, which is collection functions for a several context in a class which acts as namespace.
-E.g. if you are looking for a mathematical function but don't (fully) remember the name, type Math:: and your IDE can help you out with content assist, showing you only mathematical related functions
+However, I see one good reason to do so, which is a function collection for a specific context where a class which acts as namespace.
+E.g. if you are looking for a mathematical function but don't (fully) remember the name, type Math:: and your IDE can help you out with content assist, showing you only mathematical related functions.

 2) Create units